thefrogsociety/sql-8week-analytics/Case Study #3 - Foodie-Fi/README.md

 |---|
 | 0 |

+---
 ### C. Challenge Payment Question

-The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:
+> The Foodie-Fi team wants you to create a new payments table for the year 2020 that includes amounts paid by each customer in the subscriptions table with the following requirements:

-- monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
+> - monthly payments always occur on the same day of month as the original start_date of any monthly paid plan
-- upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
+> - upgrades from basic to monthly or pro plans are reduced by the current paid amount in that month and start immediately
-- upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
+> - upgrades from pro monthly to pro annual are paid at the end of the current billing period and also starts at the end of the month period
-- once a customer churns they will no longer make payments
+> - once a customer churns they will no longer make payments

-### C. Challenge Payment Question

 ```sql
 WITH plan_events AS (